iosifv/recspenses/README.md

   - [ ] Use that json to export users data from settings page
 - [ ] Analytics (w/ posthog)
 - [ ] Ratelimiting (w/ upstash)
+- [ ] Add color picker for tags
+- [ ] Limit color choices
+- [ ] Make sure the colours are consistent on tags and tag types

 ## Todo User Journeys